S stands for stability. Stability is dependent upon muscle strength and ligament stability.

 To learn more about the importance of this muscle, please watch the video below.

-If you suffer from spinal pain and your current provider has not discussed or reviewed the integrity of your multifidus muscle on MRI or ultrasound, you most likely are not getting the best clinical outcome.
+If you suffer from spinal pain and your current provider has not discussed or reviewed the integrity of your multifidus muscle on MRI or ultrasound or has recommended spinal fusion, you most likely are not getting the best clinical outcome.
 Stop the piecemeal approach so prevalent in Denver and have a thorough evaluation at the Centeno-Schultz Clinic where a board-certified physician who is fellowship trained can provide you the best comprehensive treatment options.